aGrUM 3.1.1

 template<typename Key, typename Val>

-INLINE const HashTableConstIteratorSafe< Key, Val >::mapped_type & gum::HashTableConstIteratorSafe< Key, Val >::val ( ) const
+const HashTableConstIteratorSafe< Key, Val >::mapped_type & gum::HashTableConstIteratorSafe< Key, Val >::val ( ) const

 Returns the mapped value pointed to by the iterator.